 Yosemite Road Trip Tips: Grocery Pick Up

 So we opted for the next best thing.
-We ordered our groceries ahead of time and picked them up as we left the San Jose area.
+We opted for grocery pick up at Walmart.
+We simply ordered our groceries the night before and picked them up as we left the San Jose area.
 This saved us so much time!

 There was no time wasted cruising the store, searching for items on our grocery list.
 No waiting in a long checkout line to pay for the groceries.
 And no begging for extra treats and random goodies from the kids while in the store!